”Oh yes, the past can hurt. But, you can either run from it, or learn from it.” -Rafiki, (The Lion King)

 I had just arrived in the States after spending six months in Italy – a place I thought would be a permanent residence, until one afternoon while meditating upon a particularly mournful cloud wandering in the Florentine sky, Spirit said to me: “Go home.”

 Home?!
 What home?
 Prior to Italy I had spent the past 10 years in Portland, Oregon – the weirdest and most liberating place I had ever been.
-Portland is full of tall trees, wide rivers, and farmer’s markets – plus it’s considered the most “un-Churched” State in America – my favorite part about it.
+Portland is full of tall trees, wide rivers, and farmer’s markets – plus it’s considered the most “un-Churched” city in America – my favorite part about it.

 Apart from grey skies, I could handle going back to the land of hipsters and hippies, but Portland wasn’t the Spirit’s call, and I knew it.
 My insides tightened at the thought of what was coming…Utah.
 The word hung in the air like the moody cloud drooping above my head.
 How could God want me back there?!